When we get upset, the first reaction people have is to say “calm down!” or “relax!”

 That way you build the muscle memory to be able to use the skill when you really need it!

-I like to do it right before I fall asleep, but you can find a time that is convenient for you (e.g., getting into the car, after waking up, etc.).
+I like to do it right before I fall asleep, but you can find a time that is convenient for you.
+That could be getting into the car, after waking up, or at meal time.

-If you’re feeling stressed, anxious, or overwhelmed and think that a relaxation technique isn’t enough, and that talking to someone would be helpful, please reach out to me and we will get you started on the path to taking back control of your life.
-I provide free 30 minute consultations that you can schedule through the button below, or you can e-mail or call 727-469-3008.
+If you’re feeling stressed, anxious, or overwhelmed and think that a relaxation technique isn’t enough, please reach out.
+Let’s get started on the path to taking back control of your life.
+I provide free 30 minute consultations that you can schedule through the button below, or you can e-mail or call 727-498-1809.